 Well, I am in fact both a millennial and a librarian.
 In today’s society, being a millennial can be looked at with so many negative connotations and impressions.
 Some people believe millennials are lazy.
 Others think they can’t hold down a job to save their lives.
 While I personally believe each individual is different, it can be hard to prove oneself.
 Add this to the fact that I am a librarian and you have two stereotypes you are imagining right now.
 Sorry to disappoint, but I rarely wear my hair in a neat bun, I don’t wear glasses, and I don’t shush people.

 I do enjoy reading however.
 It is one of my favorite things to do.
 I don’t pay for cable (or Netflix), so I most of my entertainment comes from my dog or reading.
 As a result, I read a large number of books each year.
-In 2017, I read around 110 books in 2017 to give you an idea.
+In 2017, I read around 110 books to give you an idea.

 It was all of my reading in 2017 that ignited this idea into my dreams.
 I go through so many books and I don’t get the chance to book talk as much as I would really like.
 Or I don’t have many opportunities to interact with anyone who matches me on my reading interests.
 So this is how The Millennial Librarian came to fruition.
 I want to help my fellow readers find the next book to fall in love with, but I also want to help make my fellow librarians’ jobs easier with display ideas and bookmarks.